Tickets to Palazzo Pitti

 Book your ticket to Pitti Palace

 Travelers can buy the Palazzo Pitti tickets to guarantee admission to the main site, which houses art galleries of international relevance.
 By acquiring tickets online, visitors obtain access to the Boboli Gardens, the Palatine Gallery, the Royal Apartments, the Gallery of Modern Art, and the Museum of Costume and Fashion.
-Additionally, these tickets include the possibility of touring the rooms that served as residences for three dynasties:

 - The Medici: a powerful family of bankers and patrons who governed Florence and drove the Italian Renaissance.